 Cunard dress code examples – Lace dresses:

-I LOVE a lace dress as you can see from the photo above.
+I LOVE a lace dress.
 I like how the below dresses have little sleeves.
 Cruise ships can often be really cold and I don’t like to have my shoulders uncovered.
-Find your own perfect lace dress here.

 Cunard dress code examples – Bodycon Dresses: